Creating SharePoint restore jobs

-- select the storage where the SharePoint object in question is located from the Storage drop-down menu, and
+- select the storage where the SharePoint object in question is backed up by using the Storage drop-down menu

 - select SharePoint from the View drop-down menu (Fig. 2.) to show only the SharePoint data from that storage.

-Note that the storage content displayed in the Backups tab does not refresh automatically with each completed job.
+Note that the storage content displayed in the Backups tab does not refresh automatically with each completed backup job cycle.
 If any SharePoint data seems to be missing, use the Refresh button on the top menu to reload the most recent objects from the storage.

 If a storage is password protected, you first need to provide that password to view and restore the backed-up data.
 If you do not enter the password, you will only see the names and/or URLs of sites saved in this storage.

 Individual files are shown in the Items card once you select any library, list or folder (Fig. 4.).
 Additionally, if versioning is enabled for a given library on SharePoint, you can also browse through different versions of files backed up from that library on the Details card (learn more).
 However, if you select OneNote notebooks or section groups in the Storage content card, the OneNote sections card will be shown instead of the Items card.

 To restore a particular object, navigate to that object and select one of the Restore options available on the top menu (Fig. 5.).
 Some options will be shown or become available only when you select appropriate SharePoint data on the Storage content card.
 These options are:

 You can also right-click any object and select the required Restore selected... option from the shortcut menu (Fig. 6.).